Hosts and Guests

 Having a look at history, we come to know that there were many selfish guests and selfish hosts.
 The history of hospitality has never been free from doubts and fears.
 The early caveman was afraid of going to other caves or inviting others to his own.
 He had a sense of insecurity.
-Still there are many sad incidents in which the hosts killed their guests mercilessly to take revenge.
+Still, there are many sad incidents in which the hosts killed their guests mercilessly to take revenge.
 Many hosts of high positions killed or poisoned their honorable guests.
 Israelites, for example, were once the most civilized people of the world, but Jael brutally murdered her guests.

-Similarly the Greeks were a civilized nation, but the Greek hero Odysseus killed his guests in his house”.
+Similarly, the Greeks were a civilized nation, but the Greek hero Odysseus killed his guests in his house”.
 The Romans were a highly cultured nation in the fifteenth century, but Borgias, the Roman kings invited their guests, actually their enemies, to their cellars where they had concealed poisons, with which they were killed.
 The Roman people hesitated to dine with the Borgias.
-Similarly Macbeth and Lady Macbeth killed their guest, Duncan, the king of Scotland, in their palace.
+Similarly, Macbeth and Lady Macbeth killed their guest, Duncan, the king of Scotland, in their palace.

 Q.5 Discuss the qualities of a good host and a good guest.

-Max Beerbohm says in his essay that people are either hosts or guests by temperament those who like to offer meal to others are hosts and those who like to enjoy the meal without paying the bill are guests.
+Max Beerbohm says in his essay that people are either hosts or guests by temperament those who like to offer a meal to others are hosts and those who like to enjoy the meal without paying the bill are guests.
 The writer says that the behavior of these two categories of human beings is different from each other.
 Here we shall discuss the qualities of good guests separately.

 A good host is generous at heart and loves human beings.
 He is not proud and egoist who tries to impress others by his hospitality.
 A good host invites his friends and relatives to dine for his own pleasure.
-Dickens character of olla Wardle is an example of good host.
+Dickens’s character of olla Wardle is an example of a good host.